 Keep analysing and adjusting

 While it is vital to keep your email sends going out in a regular fashion, it’s also important to change according to your results.
 Experiment with sending times and days.
 You might find a mid-morning send during the week performs much better than emails sent on the weekend.
 Your analysing should not just stop at send times.
 Most email service providers should provide you with click-map reporting.
 This is usually an interactive graphic to show you where on the email you are getting the most clicks.
 This will allow you to experiment with adding more of the content people enjoy.

 You should plan on continual improvement of you emails all the time.
 You should see your email template as something that is fluid and something that will change over time based on user engagement and analysis.
 Don’t just create one template and then send out the same design for the entire year.
 You will likely find diminishing engagement with your email if you choose this approach.

 Define how you are going to check your emails

 Coding emails is arguably more complicated than coding web sites.
 The actual emails are coded using HTML tables for layout and there are few different styles to choose from; static, responsive and hybrid.
 Each style has its own pros and cons.
 At the time of writing nearly all emails are coded using the Responsive email coding style.
 Email is more complicated than web site coding mainly due to vast number of email clients.
 Websites usually only have four five main browsers to contend with where there are hundreds of different email clients each with their own unique rendering quirks.
 It is for this reason that it is vital to create a robust testing process.
 Check out our post – A robust testing process for email campaigns.
 We highly recommend using a web service like Email on Acid or Litmus to check how your emails render across all the various email clients.

-In the second part of this blog post I’ll explain how to go about creating an email design system and have an email template for you to download to get you started.
+In the second part of this blog post I’ll explain how to go about creating an email design system and list our possible emails you can send to help get you started.